freme-project/freme-project.github.io/_pages/knowledge-base/eInternationalization.md

   *	XLIFF 1.2 – MIME-type: application/x-xliff+xml
   *	ODT – MIME-type: application/x-openoffice

-If the original document contains ITS 2.0 tags, they are translated to proper NIF properties from the itsrdf domain.
+If the original document contains ITS 2.0 properties, they are translated to proper NIF properties from the itsrdf domain.

 ## Conversion to NIF